devbulygin/brain-games/README.md

 <a href = "https://asciinema.org/a/FyUOKG52tDjscHn5yAkuxYbrk">Asciinema cast Even Game</a>

-<a href =ad "https://asciinema.org/a/im9EYH1wV1zLhow9GigpIxJlb">Asciinema cast Calc Game</a>
+<a href = "https://asciinema.org/a/im9EYH1wV1zLhow9GigpIxJlb">Asciinema cast Calc Game</a>